HotAndCold245/Hidden-Grotto/README.md

 ```

 # Feedback
-If there are any problems, you can submit an issue on the repository or try the official Obsidian discord server in the #theme-dev or #appearance channel.
+If there are any problems or certain community plugins need styling, you can submit an issue on the repository or try the official Obsidian discord server in the #theme-dev or #appearance channel.

 # Changelog
 ##### V1.3.2
+- Added alternate Blockquote style
+- Added preset - Aggron
 - Improved codeblock syntax visibility
 - Improved properties view
 - Added alternate Calendar Plugin style